Altgeld Gardens Homes: Existing conditions

-Altgeld Gardens is a 99% minority public housing community hosting 8,000 community members, 90% of which are black and 63% of which are living below the poverty line.
+Altgeld Gardens is a 99% minority public housing community hosting 8,000 community members, 90% of whom are black and 63% of whom are living below the poverty line.
 There is the highest percentage of people living in poverty and the lowest per capita income in the city.
 In 2015, the community's per capita income was $11,515 compared to the poverty threshold of $12,082.

 Numerous manufacturing plants, steel mills, landfills, and waste dumps border the 190 acre Altgeld Gardens site.
 The residents have a growing concern about the number of deaths annually from cancer and other diseases that may be related to environmental hazards of their industrial neighborhood.
 The community's status as low-income and minority gives them less political clout that enables toxic conditions to thrive.
 However, community organizing such as through the People for Community Recovery is making positive steps towards environmental justice.
 According to Cheryl Johnson, the head of People for Community Recovery, health problems of the Altgeld Gardens community include lead poisoning, asthma, bronchitis, and other respiratory diseases.
 Although most of the lead contamination stemmed from lead-based paint, there is lead contamination in the soil.

+The only roads connecting the community to the wider street network are Indiana Avenue and 130th Street, both of which have incomplete or nonexistent sidewalks.
+This means it is nearly impossible to safely travel to neighboring areas on foot, forcing the deeply impoverished residents to depend upon bus service or private vehicles for nearly all travel.
+The complex and its surrounding area are a severe Food desert: there are no restaurants or grocery stores within a mile of its boundaries, and reaching supermarkets in other neighborhoods requires crossing several highways, rivers, and large multi-track railway lines.

 In 2013, the 55th Mayor of Chicago Rahm Emanuel eliminated the city's Department of Environment due to budgetary concerns.
 This provides less government help toward alleviating environmental burdens on communities, particularly communities of color.
 Therefore, the People for Community Recovery are still actively organizing to clean up their neighborhood for healthier living conditions.
 For example, the organization started programs and workshops to teach community members on lead poisoning prevention to share with their friends and neighbors.
 One topic discusses nutrition, as fatty foods can increase the absorption rate of lead in children's blood.